NitinYewale/systeminfo/README.md

 -----------------------------------------------------------------------------------------------------------------------------------

-- How does it work
+- How does it work / example commands

   systeminfo
   systeminfo -d <domain>